mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

                                  url_downloader)
 ```

 There are design smells here.
-It accesses the `user_database` directly but its next parameter is `privilege_manager`, a wrapper for `privilege_database`.
+It accesses the `user_database` directly, but its next parameter is `privilege_manager`, a wrapper for `privilege_database`.
 Why is `AccountManager` operating on two different layers of abstraction?
 And what is it doing with a "URL downloader?"
-That's certain seems conceptually distant from its other two parameters.
+That certainly seems conceptually distant from its other two parameters.

-In this case, refactoring `AccountManager` solves the root problem whereas helper methods would simply bury the symptoms.
-A more cohesive interface makes the class easier to use in both test and production code.
+In this case, refactoring `AccountManager` solves the root problem whereas helper methods would merely bury the symptoms.
+A more cohesive interface makes the class more straightforward to use in both test and production code.

 **When there's repetitive test code, eliminate it with clean interfaces before adding test helper methods.**
 {: .notice--info}